 Why the MEC 600 Jr. Mark V is the Best .410 Reloading Press

-The unit is a little more expensive than standard single stage presses, but is significantly faster than hand loading your shells.
+The unit is generally a little more expensive than standard single stage presses, but is significantly faster than hand loading your shells.
 Experienced hands can crank out well over 150 shells in an hour.
 Setup is quick and easy, and the simplicity of the mechanism makes for a low learning curve.

 If you’re looking for a reloading press to help you lower the cost of firing .410 shotgun shells, this is the best tool for you.
 There are other presses out there, but the simplicity and durability of the MEC 600 Jr. make it superior to all others.
 You can start loading your .410 shells and lowering your ammunition costs today!